 - 16 Minutes – The time from when the individual arrived at the emergency room until they received a diagnostic evaluation by a qualified medical professional.

 - 33 Minutes – The time from when the individual arrived at the emergency department until they received pain medication for long bone fractures.

 Chester Illinois Medical Malpractice Lawyers

-If you suspect your loved one was harmed by medical malpractice while a patient at Memorial Hospital, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one was harmed by medical malpractice while a patient at Memorial Hospital, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our Chester attorneys represent victims with cases that involve medical malpractice occurring in Illinois medical centers and hospitals.
 Allow our legal team to file all the necessary documentation required for a medical malpractice case in the appropriate court.
 In Randolph County, the courthouse is located at: